SOC Analysts: What They Are, What They Do + Salary

 Some people consider SOC managers to be Tier 4, but that’s a management position rather than an analyst.
-SOC managers aren’t doing the “on-the-ground” work most of the time.
+SOC managers aren’t doing “on-the-ground” work most of the time.

-Earnings depend on tier.
+Earnings also depend on tier.
 Tier 3 earns the most, followed by Tier 2 and Tier 1.
 You’ll see why when we cover SOC analyst duties and responsibilities next.

 SOC analysts have several responsibilities pertaining to strengthening and maintaining cyber defenses and responding to threats.